mborgerson/wiki-export/wiki/Power_Supply.md

 The connector for the 1.6+ Xbox is two columns.
 Pin 1, Column 1 being the top left pin.
 Pin 1, Column 2 being the top right pin.
 The top being the side closest to the back of the Xbox.
-This is the same connector as a 1.2 -&gt; 1.5 xbox, with a different pinout.
+This is the same connector as a 1.2 to 1.5 xbox, with a different pinout.

 | Pin Column 1 | Usage       | Pin Column 2 | Usage |
 |--------------|-------------|--------------|-------|